 Three outstanding cadets have been awarded one of the highest honours any cadet can achieve – appointment as a Lord-Lieutenant Cadet for their county.

-HM Lord-Lieutenant of North Yorkshire Johanna Ropner paid tribute to her new appointees who she personally selected in recognition of their exemplary contribution to their units and wider community.
+His Majesty’s Lord-Lieutenant of West Yorkshire Mr Ed Anderson paid tribute to his new appointees who he personally selected in recognition of their exemplary contribution to their units and wider community.

-The cadets were among those honoured at a special ceremony at Worsley Barracks in York which was hosted by the RFCA for Yorkshire and the Humber to enable the Lord-Lieutenant to recognise some of the county’s very best volunteers.
+The cadets were among those honoured at a special ceremony at 4th Battalion The Parachute Regiment’s Thornbury Barracks in Leeds which was hosted by the RFCA for Yorkshire and the Humber to enable the Lord-Lieutenant to recognise some of the county’s very best volunteers.

-Also awarded were four reservists and six cadet volunteers all of whom have shown exceptional commitment and dedication throughout their service.
+Also awarded were eight reservists and four cadet force adult volunteers – all of whom have shown exceptional commitment and dedication throughout their service.

 Commitment to the cadets

-Mrs Ropner said: “It is such a privilege to be able to pay tribute to some of North Yorkshire’s exceptional citizens who volunteer their time to support their communities through their commitment to the cadet and reserve forces.
+Mr Anderson said: “It is a privilege to be able to pay tribute to some of West Yorkshire’s outstanding individuals who volunteer valuable time to support their communities through their commitment to the cadet and reserve forces.

-“It is particularly wonderful to welcome my newly-appointed Lord-Lieutenant Cadets.
+“It is a particular pleasure to welcome my newly-appointed Lord-Lieutenant Cadets.
 They are remarkable young people and I am looking forward to getting to know them over the next year.

 “I am also delighted to recognise the contribution made by the region’s cadet force adult volunteers.
 They deserve our deepest gratitude for the time they give to help young people gain access to the wide range of opportunities made possible by the cadet movement.